commandlayer/agent-cards/README.md

 **Agent Cards are the identity and discovery layer for autonomous agents — binding canonical verbs to verifiable execution.** Execution is designed to resolve through an x402 entrypoint — standards-first, no proprietary routing required.

+**Execution is designed to resolve through an x402 entrypoint — standards-first, no proprietary routing required.**

+**Agent Cards enable machine-to-machine interoperability without bilateral agreements or custom APIs.**

-- Identity • Discovery • Invocation • Verification
+- `Identity` • `Discovery` • `Invocation` • `Verification`
 - **One universal contract for agent interop**

 Agent Cards are **machine-readable** identity documents describing how an autonomous agent implements a canonical verb — defined in Protocol-Commons (open) or Protocol-Commercial (permissioned) — including the metadata required for trustless discovery, validation, and invocation.

-This repository contains the official reference Agent Cards:
+### This repository contains the official reference Agent Cards:

 - **Commons** (open, foundation layer)

 - **Commercial** (permissioned, monetizable layer)

-Both tiers use the same metadata contract and identical discovery mechanisms.
+- Both tiers use the same metadata contract and identical discovery mechanisms.

-Execution lives outside this repository and can vary by implementation.
+ **Execution lives outside this repository and can vary by implementation.**

 ## Why Agent Cards Matter